schwemmecomics/schwemme-comics/content/comics/089/index.en.md

 One of my best.
 Thanks for the great set-up!
 It gets funnier and weirder the more I look at it.

-*Also note the titles on the sextape collection.
+*Also note the titles on the sextape collection.*

----